Salamis Filoxenia accidents and incidents

 MS Arrecife, Van Gogh (Club Cruise), Odessa Sky, Gruziya (ferry)

-CruiseMapper's MS Salamis Filoxenia cruise ship accidents, incidents and law news reports relate to a 795-passenger vessel owned by Salamis Cruises (Small Cruise Lines).
-Our MS Salamis Filoxenia accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.
+CruiseMapper's Salamis Filoxenia cruise ship accidents, incidents and law news reports relate to a 795-passenger vessel owned by Scrapped Cruise Ships.
+Our Salamis Filoxenia accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.